dissemin/communication/www/dev/index.md

 ----------------------------------------------------------------------

--   **Required skills: XML, social engineering.** Create an OAI-PMH wrapper for an important repository that do not provide such an interface.
+-   **Required skills: XML, social engineering.** Create an OAI-PMH wrapper for an important repository that does not provide such an interface.
 You can either try to convince the folks running the repository to do it, help them do it, or hack your own interface on the side (not very recommended).
 Here are some examples of missing